pantopic/turbokube/README.md

 thing.
 [SimKube](https://github.com/acrlabs/simkube) has a number of interesting features that might be valuable, but we don't have any large scale production traces to replay.
 Better to let those experts run their own independent tools to validate the results of our tests for corroboration if required.

+## Terminology

+In which we justify the invention of new terms.

+### Load Compression

+The term *load simulation* seems an inaccurate term for what we're doing here since we're not really simulating or emulating the load.
+We're running real kubelet code interacting with Kubernetes in a totally representative and authentic way.

+Since we don't have a better term for the sort of load test efficiency optimization characterized here, we are forced to invent a new term: *load compression*.
+If you think this falls cleanly into some other set of standard terminology, please open an issue to let us know and we'll rebrand the project.